Aayushigupta357/Green-Supply-Chain-Data-Analysis/README.md

 ## Conclusion

-This project ran a complete BI analytics pipeline — cleaning, KPI engineering, SQL diagnostics, and SciPy statistical testing — on 1,000 supply chain records.
-The analysis found that renewable energy adoption, not cost or product category, is the strongest driver of sustainability outcomes (r≈0.70), while category differences alone aren't statistically significant.
-Results were delivered as both an interactive Excel dashboard and an auto-generated Word report, demonstrating end-to-end analytics from raw data to stakeholder-ready output.
+This project was built entirely in **Python**, using a single Jupyter notebook to run a complete BI analytics pipeline: data cleaning and KPI engineering (pandas, NumPy), SQL diagnostics via SQLite (CTEs + window functions), and statistical testing with SciPy — applied to 1,000 supply chain records.
+Results were delivered as both an interactive Excel dashboard (XlsxWriter) and an auto-generated Word report (python-docx).